 If you’re reading this article, you are probably already at least a little familiar with CBD and it’s apparent benefits.
 You likely have read personal stories on the internet that discuss CBD’s popularity and apparent ability to help people deal with a slew of physical or emotional challenges.
 And you may know that there are multiple studies that demonstrate that CBD may have real potential to help people.

 However, what you may not be aware of is the different types of CBD out there.
-For example, some CBD has THC (short for tetrahydrocannabinol, the compound in CBD which is responsible for intoxication), while other brands do not.
+For example, some CBD has THC, while other brands do not.
 What exactly does that mean, and how will that affect your CBD experience?

 Read on for the answers to those questions!

 All CBD ultimately comes from the cannabis plant.
 Remember, CBD itself is actually similar to THC in that both are types of cannabinoids.